Drug Detox vs Drug Rehab

 In inpatient drug rehab, individuals live onsite at the treatment facility and receive intensive, round-the-clock care.
 This option is ideal for those with severe addictions or co-occurring mental health conditions.
 For people with severe addiction, inpatient drug rehab is often the next step after inpatient medical detox.

-At TN Detox Center, our luxury inpatient rehab offers more amenities than most other rehabs in Nashville, TN.
+At Tennessee Detox Center, our luxury inpatient rehab offers more amenities than most other rehabs in Tennessee.
 These include a peaceful and serene setting, gourmet meals prepared by our on-site chef, and various therapeutic activities such as yoga, meditation, and weekly outings.

 Partial Hospitalization Programs (PHP)